sawwalakhepallavi/bootcoding_java/src/com/bootcoding/collection/README.md

-# what is ArrayList ?
+# What is ArrayList ?
 The ArrayList class is a resizable array, which can be found in the java.util package.
 The difference between a built-in array and an ArrayList in Java, is that the size of an array cannot be modified (if you want to add or remove elements to/from an array, you have to create a new one).

 In Java, we use the `ArrayList` class to implement the functionality of resizable-arrays.